toolscube/toolscube/README.md

-# 🔧 Tools Hub – Online Utilities Platform
+# 🧊 Tools Cube – Online Utilities Platform

-Tools Hub is a **Next.js (App Router)** based platform providing free, fast, and privacy-friendly online tools.
+Tools Cube is a **Next.js (App Router)** based platform providing free, fast, and privacy-friendly online tools.
 It includes a wide range of utilities such as URL shortener, PDF tools, image converters, text utilities, developer helpers, and calculators.

 ---